karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

         echo Docker image contains medium or lower vulnerabilities. fi
 ```
-Let's explain what the pipeline is doing.
+Let's review what the pipeline is doing.
-- Create the app image.
+- Create the image of your app.
 ```yaml
 - task: Bash@3
   displayName: Create application image